revagomes/website/designs/blog/18-deployment.md

 [Linode]: http://www.linode.com/index.cfm
 [Linux distro]: http://www.linode.com/faq.cfm#which-distributions-do-you-offer

+### Setting up No.de

+1. Log in to no.de (or create an account)

+2. click "Order a Machine" button in the upper right hand corner

+3. click on the smart machine you ordered

+4. follow the instructions to add the host to your ssh config file

+5. set up your dependencies

+    <code><pre>
+    npm init
+    npm install --save nko
+    </pre></code>

+5. make sure that joyent knows about your ssh key (in your account settings, in the upper right hand corner)

+6. make sure your app is listening on port 80:

+    <code><pre>app.listen(parseInt(process.env.PORT) || 7777);</pre></code>

 ### Setting up Heroku

 1. Follow the invitation link in the invitation email you received from Heroku.
 Create a password in the invitation page.